Advanced Search

 In 1999, the Missouri State Archives and the Supreme Court of Missouri Historical Society began working together to provide access to the Supreme Court of Missouri case files.
 The Supreme Court of Missouri Historical Society was established in 1983.
 One of its purposes is to enable research into the Court’s historical role and make that knowledge available to the public.
 To that end, the Supreme Court of Missouri Historical Society underwrites an annual summer internship and fellowship program at the Missouri State Archives.

 Upper level undergraduate and graduate students process the historical records, then enter information such as appellant, respondent, year, cause of action, as well as an interpretation of the case into a database, easing access to records for researchers.
-The goal is to create a complex index for case files to the present.
+The goal is to create a complex index for case files from the territorial period to the present.
 Currently, most cases up to 1868 are included in the index.

 After processing the records, interns compose database entries that will provide an online overview of the case.
 Often interns discover that cases involve prominent Missourians, like Daniel Boone or Claiborne Fox Jackson, or intriguing topics, such as the construction of gunboats by James Eads.